RubixML/ML/docs/faq.md

 Not currently.
 Rubix ML is for supervised and unsupervised learning only.

 ### Does Rubix ML support time series data?
 Yes and no. Currently, Rubix ML treats time series data like any other continuous feature.
-In the future, we may add algorithms that work specifically with a time component.
+In the future, we may add algorithms that work specifically with a separate time component.